FREE ONLINE EDUCATION RESOURCES

 Staying Connected with Our Children – Some handy tips for parents and carers to share connection, comfort and care with their children.

 Education Department of Western Australia

 SUPPORTING BUSINESSES TO RETAIN JOBS – FACT SHEET (FED)

 Connect is an integrated online environment developed by the Department of Education WA for staff, students and parents in public schools.
 Your secure login details to Connect include a P-number and Password and will be emailed by your child’s school.
 If you have not already received a login, please contact the school office.

-To assist parents transition to this new learning forum, a Step by Step Guide for Parents can be found at this link Step by Step Guide for Parents.
+To assist parents transition to this new learning forum, a Step by Step Guide for Parents and other guides can be found at these links Step by Step Guide for Parents, Student-Guide-Secondary , Quick-guide-for-parents-Secondary.
 If you have any further questions, again, please contact the school office.

 Seesaw creates a powerful learning loop between students, teachers, and families.

 Seesaw is the best platform for empowering students to demonstrate and share their learning.
 Students use powerful tools in the Seesaw app to create, reflect and demonstrate learning.
 When students share their learning in their Seesaw portfolio, teachers and families gain valuable insights into what their students know and can better support their development throughout the school year.
 Students who use Seesaw feel empowered, motivated and proud, and that they are engaged in more meaningful ways.